We are introducing two new elements into the daily routine. A basic stretching routine and a short glute activation series.

 If you haven't received an email, feel free to leave us a review using the button below

-For week three we are making a number of changes to the program.
-Including the introduction of a workout routine, to be completed three times per week.
+This week introduces a new workout routine, to be completed three times per week, and some new stretches are added to your daily routing.
 The other big change is that the knee isometrics have moved to be part of the workouts and not the daily routine.

 The daily routine is still to be done every day.
 It now contains:

-The workout routine.
-To be done three times per week, with at least 48 hours rest between each workout.
+A new workout routine.
+Completed 3x a week with at least 48 hours rest between each workout.
 It contains:

-*On days when you perform the workout routine, this can be done separately or immediately after the daily routine.
+*The workout routine can be done separately or immediately after the daily routine.